SilenZcience/cat_win/DOCUMENTATION.md

 <a id="settings"></a>
 ### <a id="-c---clip">-c, --clip</a>

-Copies the entire Output to the Clipboard additionally to printing it to the Stdout Stream.
+Copies the entire Output to the Clipboard additionally to printing it to the StdOut Stream.

 ### <a id="--dot---dotfiles">--dot, --dotfiles</a>

-When providing file Patterns or entire Directories cat_win will find every File including those set to hidden (e.g. on Windows OS).
+When providing File Patterns or entire Directories cat_win will find every File including those set to hidden (e.g. on Windows OS).
 However Dotfiles, meaning Files that start with a literal Dot, will not be found by Default.
 Using this Parameter cat_win will also include Dotfiles.